tpaschalis/tpaschalis.github.io/_posts/2020-06-17-go-generics-experiment.markdown

 As the authors mention, the actual implementation *if and when* generics are accepted will look and work differently, but this is a good time to theorize!

-There were two more important things mentioned.
+There are ~two~ three more important things :

 - The *earliest possible date* for the launch is August 2021, with Go 1.17.
-- There is now a type checker and a new version of playground supporting generics!
+- There is now a type checker and a new version of playground supporting generics
-- There were some actual working examples of various use cases.
+- There were some actual working examples provided

 The document is quite large, and not so easy to grok.
 I'm slowly going through the document, but I couldn't wait to run and share some code!